imacchiato/ezapi_client-ruby/README.md

 ## Development

-1. Create `.env.sample` and override the password (see `.env`).
+1. Create `.env.local` and override the password (see `.env`).
 If you do not have access to the password but have your own credentials, then will have to override everything except `HOST`.
 2. `docker-compose build`
+2. `docker-compose run app bundle`
 3. `docker-compose run app rspec`

 Note: you do not necessarily need Docker, but it makes development easier.
 If you want to work on this without it, then you need Java installed.
 See `Dockerfile` for clues.